herrherrmann/react-mini-charts/README.md

 ## Contributions & feedback

 This is a spare-time project by one person, but feel free to leave comments and suggestions in the issues tab!

+## Improvement ideas

+- [ ] Document requirements (e.g. minimum React version)
+- [ ] Calculate the percentages based on absolute values (instead of percentages to be pre-calculated on the outside)